schneidmaster/SimpleCraft/README.md

 ## Developing

-Same steps as under Usage, but run `grunt watch` instead of `grunt` - this will monitor the files and recompile CoffeeScript/rebuild the assets whenever you save a file.
+Same steps as under Usage, but after running `grunt` run `grunt watch` - this will monitor the files and recompile CoffeeScript/rebuild the assets whenever you save a file.

 This is a class project, not a true open source project - I probably won't accept non-trivial pull requests.
 If you want to do something with it feel free to fork.